iot49/iot49.org/docs/ide/install.md

 **Intel NUC** or compatibles typically install the OS from a thumb drive or other external medium to the internal disk.
 Follow the [instructions](https://www.balena.io/os/docs/intel-nuc/getting-started) at the Balena website.

 Once the OS is installed *ide49* will download and install automatically.
 Depending on the networks speed, this may take upwards of ten minutes (or an hour with my glacially slow Internet).
-After the download completes *ide49* starts automatically.
+After the download completes, *ide49* starts automatically.
 Connect your computer to the same network and point the browser to http://iot49.local.

 If this does not work the download and setup may not be complete.
 Try to "ping" the device (at `iot49.local`) or determine the local address of your device (e.g. from the router or access point) and try http://LOCAL_IP_ADDRESS.